walkabilly/machine_learning_for_epi/logistic_regression_ml.md

 **Up-scaling regression**

-Setup the recipe and metrics
+Setup the recipe and metrics.
+Here we are specifying the model we want to use.

 ``` r